 5. If you want to ride the Greenline or check out the bike lanes, but don’t have wheels, you can rent a bicycle for the day from Midtown Bike Co. on South Main.
 Bikes rent by the hour for $10, or about $35 for a full day.

-6. Take advantage of Memphis’ huge urban parks.
+6. Take advantage of Memphis’ huge urban parks, including River Fit.
 At Overton Park in Midtown, you can golf, walk through the Old Forest, play soccer or football on the giant field or play on the playground.
 At Shelby Farms, there are trails (both paved and not), horseback riding, playgrounds, paddle boats and plenty of wide open spaces.
 Downtown, check out the River Fit fitness course at Tom Lee Park and get in shape right by the river.

 Overton Park Rainbow Lake Playground